 Think of kimchi like a superfood similar to that of kefir yogurt or kombucha.
 The longer kimchi ferments, usually the greater the health benefits.
 And might I add, the spicier it gets, like whoa!

-Okay let’s jump to his super duper easy kimchi recipe.
+Okay, let’s jump to this super duper easy homemade kimchi recipe.

-Yes I tweaked it a bit by adding roasted southwest peppers (versus another pepper or veggie), but hey, it’s all about the overall result, right?
+I tweaked the kimchi a bit, adding roasted southwest peppers (versus another pepper or veggie), but hey, it’s all about the overall result, right?
 Spicy, flavorful, and nourishing all around!!

 Grab a knife and some Napa cabbage and let’s cut right to it.
 See what I did there?Print